-On a secure HTTP connection, data to and from an HTTP server is encrypted before being sent over theInternet.
-HTTP with SSL encryption (HTTPS) provides a secure connection to allow such functions as configuring switch from a Web browser.
+On a secure HTTP connection, data to and from an HTTP server is encrypted before being sent over the Internet.
+HTTP with SSL encryption (HTTPS) provides a secure connection to allow functions such as configuring a switch from a Web browser.